Algebraic Mapping Class Group Rigidity: Introduction

 \subsection{Construction of $\Mod(\Sigma_{g,1})$ and $\Mod(\Sigma_{g, 2})$}

-Yu-Wei Fan and Junho Peter Whang constructed an exceptional automorphism between the $\SL(2, \C)$-character variety of a surface with $1$ or $2$ boundary components and the moduli of points on complex sphere $S^3$.
-Notably the construction of the latter can be carried out without the \textit{a priori} notion of the surface.
+Yu-Wei Fan and Junho Peter Whang constructed an exceptional isomorphism between the $\SL(2, \C)$-character variety of a surface with $1$ or $2$ boundary components and the moduli of points on complex sphere $S^3$.
+Notably the construction of the latter can be carried out without \textit{a priori} reference to a surface.

 As we will explicitly describe the structure of the automorphism group, one can also define $\Mod(\Sigma_{g,1})$ and $\Mod(\Sigma_{g,2})$ without the \textit{a priori} notion of the surface, unless $(g, n) = (1, 2)$.